-Parameter Options Description Concurrent Documentation Reference numa =off Disables NUMA support on an x86_64 system with the kernel turnable K8_NUMA enabled in the kernel.
-This will create a system with a single NUMA node, with all CPUs belonging to that node.
-This differs from not having NUMA support built into the kernel, in which there is a flat memory system with no nodes and NUMA user interfaces return errors when called. page 10-1 rcim =rcimoptions Defines configuration options for the RCIM, such as interrupt characteristics and associations, timing sources and RCIM master hostname.
-RCIM User's Guide (0898007) rhash_entries =n Sizes the IP route cache table, flushed periodically by ksoftirqd, to a fixed number of entries.
+Parameter Options Description Concurrent Documentation Reference rhash_entries =n Sizes the IP route cache table, flushed periodically by ksoftirqd, to a fixed number of entries.
 By default, the size is based dynamically on the amount of available memory.
-Use this entry to define a smaller size to reduce excessive ksoftirqd runs. page 2-33 vmalloc =nn[KMG] The size of the total vmalloc allocation area.
+Use this entry to define a smaller size to reduce excessive ksoftirqd runs. page 2-34 vmalloc =nn[KMG] The size of the total vmalloc allocation area.
 Increasing this value also increases the large vmalloc area unless vmalloc_sm is used to increase the small vmalloc area.
 These two boot parameters may be used either together or independently.
 K, M or G can be used to specify size units: kilobytes, megabytes or gigabytes, respectively. page G-5 vmalloc_sm =nn[KMG] The size in bytes of the small vmalloc allocation area.
 See vmalloc above. page G-5 affinity